 …and many more!

-In addition to our ACE School Leaders and Committees, each tutor group elects a Tutor Group Leader at the beginning of the academic year.
+In addition to each of our six committee areas, each tutor group elects a Tutor Group Leader at the beginning of the academic year.
 A brief job description for our Tutor Group leaders is shown below.

 Tutor Leader Job Description